DevTheo/GMBehaviors/README.md

 Behaviors for GameMaker (WIP)

 1. Add the stuff in scripts and the object underneath behavior_lib
-2. IMPORTANT!:Set your object's parent to be obj_behavior_controller
+2. IMPORTANT!: Set your object's parent to be obj_behavior_controller
 3. IMPORTANT!: In your create event be sure to call the parent (using the DnD "Call the Inherited Event")
 4. Call the Behavior constructor (at this point either GotoRoomOnClickBehavior or SimpleKeyboardMovementBehavior) in your create event (script code) using the appropriate params
 5. Profit